 Get the right bed for your dog

 When trying to break your dog’s habit of sleeping in your bed, the first step is to get an alternative bed for your dog.
 Start by studying your dog’s sleeping habits and positions.
 Knowing where your dog loves to sleep will help you get a more suitable bed.

 For example, a regular rectangular pet bed will do if your dog stretches a lot.
 However, an oval bed will be a more practical investment if your dog curves a lot while sleeping.
 The point is to invest in a bed where your dog will be comfortable and embrace it as its own.

 Before going for a bed that fits your dog’s sleeping position, remember to measure your dog to ensure you get the right-sized bed.
 Take a measuring tape, measure from the tip of your dog’s nose to its tail, and add more inches for allowance.

 Once you have all your measurements right, invest in a bed that also features your dog’s perks from sleeping in your bed.
 For instance, your dog could enjoy the warmth of your bed.
 Therefore, investing in a bed with heating pads to meet your dog’s needs will allow for an easier transition.

 Getting the right pet bed will not matter much if you can’t get your dog to get on it and start being comfortable with it.
 Consider making your dog cozy with different pillows and soft sheets to get your dog on its new pet bed.
 Doing this is an excellent way of making its bed fluffy and more comfortable than yours.

-You could also make the bed more appealing by adding your dog’s favorite toys.
+Adding your dog’s favorite toys could make the bed more appealing.
 Adding toys helps lure your dog into the pet bed and helps it get acquainted with its new sleeping area.

 Play with your dog